Maria-SanVil/O-MaMa/README.md

 ## 📝 TODO

-- [ ] Add link to published paper and update the citation
+- [ ] Add link to published paper

 ## 📁 Dataset

 Download Ego-Exo4D following the instructions from their [official repository](https://github.com/facebookresearch/Ego4d/blob/main/ego4d/egoexo/download/README.md).
 Select the correspondence benchmark and the official v2 split.

 After downloading the raw data, follow the data preparation steps provided in the [official baselines repository](https://github.com/EGO4D/ego-exo4d-relation/tree/main/correspondence/SegSwap).
-Save the processed data from `process_data.py` in the `processed/` directory inside the datataset directory.
+Save the processed data from `process_data.py` in the `processed/` folder inside the datataset directory.
 Place the JSON output from `create_pairs.py` into the `dataset_jsons/` folder.

 Extract masks using the Segment Anything model of your preference.
 If using FASTSAM use their [official repository](https://github.com/CASIA-IVA-Lab/FastSAM).